For cPanel & WHM version 68

 Installed SSL Hosts

-The Installed SSL Hosts table displays the domains with installed SSL certificates as well as the domains' information.
+The Installed SSL Hosts table displays the domains with installed SSL certificates as well as each domain's information.

 The following table describes the Installed SSL Hosts section: